atlp-rwanda/ecommerce-app-predators-bn/README.md

 Navigate to the project directory using the command: `cd ecommerce-app-predators-bn` Install dependencies by running : `npm install`
 Create a PostgreSQL database and update the config/config.js file with your database credentials.
-Run the database migrations using Sequelize by running the following command: `npm run migrate:up` Start the application by running: `npm run dev`
+Run the database migrations using Sequelize by running the following command: `npm run migrate` Start the application by running: `npm run dev`

 ## Docker